Rayza-Slyce/facebook-phishing-investigation/README.md

 At this point:

-- The phishing post has been removed
+- The original Facebook post has been removed
-- The main domains have been suspended
+- The main domains in the redirect chain have been taken down
-- The remaining infrastructure is non-functional
+- The replacement landing page is no longer working properly

-The original attack chain no longer works.
+The full attack chain no longer works from start to finish.

 ---

 ### Final Thoughts

-One thing that stood out was how quickly the infrastructure changed once it was reported.
+One thing that stood out to me here was how quickly the infrastructure changed once the campaign was reported.

-The attackers attempted to adapt by rotating domains, but the setup did not remain stable once multiple providers were involved.
+The attackers did try to adapt by rotating domains, but the setup did not remain stable once multiple providers became involved.

-For me, this was a useful real-world example of how even a relatively small investigation can contribute to disrupting an active phishing campaign.
+For me, this was a useful real-world example of how even a relatively small investigation, followed by a few well-placed reports, can help disrupt an active phishing campaign.